DataDog/Miscellany/dashconverter/README.md

----
-title: How to Transform a Timeboard to a Screenboard or vice versa ?
+# How to Transform a Timeboard to a Screenboard or vice versa ?
-kind: faq
----

 To transform a Timeboard to a Screenboard you can use the [script here][1].